4/10 Work Schedules, Explained

 Ready to try a 4/10 workweek?
 Here’s how you should approach making the change at your workplace.

-• Step 1: Check your local laws.
-Some states — like California — have strict protocols that must be followed by emploers in order to implement workdays that are longer than 8 hours.
-It’s a good idea to consult with a legal team, as well as an HR representative with expertise in your industry.
+Step 1: Check your local laws.
+Some states, like California, have strict protocols that must be followed by employers in order to implement workdays that are longer than eight hours.
+It’s a good idea to consult with a legal team as well as an HR representative with expertise in your industry.

-• Step 3: Draft a schedule.
-Decide whether all employees will work the same days and shifts, or if staff will rotate their hours worked.
-Be sure that employees have at least 12 hours to rest before returning to work.
+Step 3: Draft a schedule.
+Decide whether all employees will work the same days and shifts or if staff will rotate their hours worked.
+Be sure employees have at least 12 hours to rest before returning to work.
 Before implementing new scheduling, ask employees if they’ll have any conflicts.

-• Step 4: Start a trial.
+Step 4: Start a trial.
 Before permanently committing to the 4/10 workweek, run a short-term pilot of your new schedule.
-We recommend trying out 10-hour workdays for 1-6 months before making any permanent decisions.
-You can also try it as a seasonal schedule (e.g., during the summer).
+We recommend trying out 10-hour workdays for one to six months before making any permanent decisions.
+You can also try it as a seasonal schedule (i.e., during the summer).

 A